DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 ### The problem

-Okay - I totally just made that term up.
-But it describes a small issue with our core gameplay mechanic.
+Okay - I totally just made up the term 'yaw-creep' - but it describes a small issue with our core gameplay mechanic.

 Let's demonstrate: